Is a Portfolio Manager right for you?

 The financial industry is rife with an alphabet soup of designations.
-A few designations to look for are;
+Here are a few designations to look for:

-- CLU (Certified Life Underwriter) is a common designation for financial advisers who are skilled in the areas of estate and insurance planning for individuals and businesses.
+- CLU (Chartered Life Underwriter) is a common designation for financial professionals who are skilled in the areas of estate and insurance planning for individuals and businesses.

 Having the right financial professional by your side who understands your needs and goals for the future can make your life’s journey much easier, more enjoyable and more impactful.

 Our Team at Alitis